In their seminal paper Functional Reactive Animation, Conal Elliott and Paul Hudak introduced a function

 bbad = switcher (const 0) $ fmap (\v -> f v) e

-.
-However, these behaviors also accumulate the event e
+event e.
+However, these behaviors also accumulate the event

-, which means that they depend on the history of the event e
+e, which means that they depend on the history of

 In general, any situation where we have to store the whole history of an event is called a time leak.
 Of course, an efficient implementation would never need to to do that; only the values at the immediately previous moment should matter.
 I am convinced that this should be a basic requirement on every FRP implementation.